tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 cache-control = no-cache, no-store content-type = message/token-request
 content-length = 512
-sec-token-count = 3

 <Bytes containing the TokenRequest>
 ~~~

 Upon receipt of the forwarded request, the Issuer validates the following conditions:

-- The "Sec-Token-Count" header is present
 - The TokenRequest contains a supported token_type
 - The TokenRequest.issuer_key_id and TokenRequest.origin_name_key_id correspond to known
 Issuer Keys and Origin Name Keys held by the Issuer.